dnebauer/utils/find-cursor/README.md

 This is a local copy of the github [dnebauer/find-cursor][dnebauer-repo] repository -- note it is a fork of [arp242/find-cursor][arp242-repo].

+Delete "git" files and subdirectories in this directory to avoid submodule warnings when updating the "utils" repository.

 ## `2_build`

 The repository files are copied here and `make` is run to create the